-Prosperous Wales Positive - With additional funding more

-jobs will be created to deliver housing

-related support on a greater scale within

-Flintshire.
-Opportunities to support the

-labour market through training and

-development opportunities are being

-considered in conjunction with colleague from Communities for Work.
-Resilient Wales Positive - Creating services that are prevention focused and build resilience t avoid households becoming homeless Healthier Wales Positive - Reduction in rough sleeping, overcoming health inequalities associate with homelessness and poor housing conditions and investment to increase targeted support for people with housing issues and mental ill-health More equal Wales Positive - Services are delivered in a war that are inclusive for all.
-Consideration has been given to local and regional gap in provision for often marginalised communities such as the homeless, thos with mental health or substances issues and the LGBTQ+ community.
-Cohesive Wales No Impact Vibrant Wales No impact Globally responsible Wales No impact
+Prosperous Wales Positive - With additional funding more jobs will be created to deliver housing related support on a greater scale within Flintshire.
+Opportunities to support the labour market through training and development opportunities are being considered in conjunction with colleagues from Communities for Work.
+Resilient Wales Positive - Creating services that are prevention focused and build resilience to avoid households becoming homeless Healthier Wales Positive - Reduction in rough sleeping, overcoming health inequalities associated with homelessness and poor housing conditions and investment to increase targeted support for people with housing issues and mental ill-health

+More equal Wales Positive - Services are delivered in a way that are inclusive for all.
+Consideration has been given to local and regional gaps in provision for often marginalised communities such as the homeless, those with mental health or substances issues and the LGBTQ+ community.

+Cohesive Wales No Impact

+Vibrant Wales No impact

+Globally responsible Wales No impact

-4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 Consultation with the workforce and partners has been undertaken as part of the Independent Review 4.02 Engage with residents to ensure there is a culture of involvement and service user insight within homelessness services (recommendation from Audit Wales and Neil Morland & Co.)
+4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 Consultation with the workforce and partners has been undertaken as part of the Independent Review.
+4.02 Engage with residents to ensure there is a culture of involvement and service user insight within homelessness services (recommendation from Audit Wales and Neil Morland & Co.)
 Work is already underway on a Resident Involvement Framework with Shelter Cymru Take Notice Service.
 4.03 Consultation with staff and the Unions as part of the restructure of the Housing & Prevention Service.
+4.04 Engage with local ward members and key stakeholders at such a time as HMO's are being explored at the local level (example: engagement with Saltney Members and local Policing Team for the 9 bed HMO referenced within Appendix 5 already undertaken).

-5.00 APPENDICES 5.01 Appendix 1: Neil Morland & Co Independent Review Report Appendix 2: High Level Recommendations (11) Appendix 3: Ending Homelessness Board Governance Structure Appendix 4: Housing & Prevention Service - Revised Structure and cost

-Appendix 5: Homeless Accommodation Transformation Activities Appendix 6: TACP Progress and Pipeline Summary
+5.00 APPENDICES 5.01 Appendix 1: Neil Morland & Co Independent Review Report Appendix 2: High Level Recommendations (11) Appendix 3: Ending Homelessness Board Governance Structure Appendix 4: Housing & Prevention Service - Revised Structure and cost and demand data Appendix 5: Homeless Accommodation Transformation Activities Appendix 6: TACP Progress and Pipeline Summary